 The mother’s ovum has an option of making a choice of the kind of chromosome in the sperm and discarding the other, hence the mother’s anatomy also plays a significant role.

-Ayurvedic researches and studies which highly hinge on astrological conventions vindicate that the ovum released from the left ovary may attract the X chromosome sperm, consequently resulting in the birth of a girl whereas the right ovary will attract Y-chromosomes, thus resulting into the birth of a boy.
+Ayurvedic researches and studies that highly hinge on astrological conventions vindicate that the ovum released from the left ovary may attract the X chromosome sperm, consequently resulting in the birth of a girl whereas the right ovary will attract Y-chromosomes, thus resulting in the birth of a boy.

 Below is an effective and prevalent method used to control the gender of your child and this method work successfully, 4 out of 5 times.

 As per the Ayurvedic science, the best time for conception would be 4-16 days after the menstruation.
 The days with even numbers are considered conducive for the conception of a boy, whereas days with odd numbers are conducive for a female baby.